memfault/interrupt/_drafts/practical_zephyr_03_dt_semantics.md

-## Zephyr's devicetree API
+## Zephyr's Devicetree API

 Now that we've seen both, DTS files and their bindings, we'll wrap up this article by looking at how the generated macros are accessed in an application.
 We'll cover the most common macros from `zephyr/include/zephyr/devicetree.h`.
-Those macros are the basis for most Zephyr modules, e.g., `gpio`s, that in turn provide their own devicetree API built on top of the mentioned macros.
+Those macros are the basis for most Zephyr modules, e.g., `gpio`s, that in turn provide their own Devicetree API built on top of the mentioned macros.

 Except for the macros used to access a node's identifier, in practice you'll use macros provided by the corresponding subystem.
-E.g., the `gpio` subsystem has its own devicetree macros.
+E.g., the `gpio` subsystem has its own Devicetree macros.
 It is nevertheless important to understand the basics, especially if you're planning to write your own drivers.
-In the next article, we'll see some examples of practical, subsystem-specific devicetree APIs.
+In the next article, we'll see some examples of practical, subsystem-specific Devicetree APIs.

-> **Note:** For details, you'll always need to refer to the [official devicetree API documentation](https://docs.zephyrproject.org/latest/build/dts/api/api.html) and to the corresponding subsystems.
+> **Note:** For details, you'll always need to refer to the [official Devicetree API documentation](https://docs.zephyrproject.org/latest/build/dts/api/api.html) and to the corresponding subsystems.
 The documentation is really great and has **lots** of examples.
 We'll cover the basics here so that you can easily navigate the documentation.
 There are simply too many macros to cover them all!

 In the following sections, we'll be accessing the properties of the nodes that we've created throughout this article.
 In case you didn't follow along but still would like to try it out yourself, use [the freestanding application in the reference repository](https://github.com/lmapii/practical-zephyr/tree/main/03_devicetree_semantics).
 It also contains most code snippets in its `main.c` file.

 ### Macrobatics

-Having seen the macros provided by Zephyr's generator script, it is now pretty obvious how nodes and property values are accessed by Zephyr's devicetree API: The big "mystery" behind the devicetree API is _token pasting_.
+Having seen the macros provided by Zephyr's generator script, it is now pretty obvious how nodes and property values are accessed by Zephyr's Devicetree API: The big "mystery" behind the Devicetree API is _token pasting_.
 In its simplest form, tokens are pasted or concatenated using the token-pasting operator `##`:

 ```c
 // Let's assume we use macros with the format <identifier>_<property>,